ApptuitAI/JInsight/README.md

 # JInsight

-Open source java agent to transparently instrument and monitor your Java web applications

-A Java Agent to transparently collect metrics about various sub-systems in your application.
+Open source java agent to transparently collect metrics about various sub-systems in your application.

 The goal of the project is to provide out of the box monitoring for:
  * [x] JVM metrics